swilliams11/apigee-target-server-load-balancing/dns-load-balance-approach/gcp-dns-stackdriver-pubsub-functions/README.md

   * Locations should be US only.

 ### Stackdriver Logging
-Enter the following into the query box:
+Enter the following into the query box.
+This will only pull log entries that meet this criteria.
 ```
 resource.type="cloud_function"
 resource.labels.function_name="processLogEntry"